aws/aws-sdk-go-v2/content/en/docs/handling-errors.md

 ## Service Client Errors

-The SDK wraps All errors returned by service clients with the [smithy.OperationError]({{% apiref smithy="#OperationError" %}}) error type. `OperationError` provides contextual information about the service name and operation that is associated with an underlying error.
+The SDK wraps all errors returned by service clients with the [smithy.OperationError]({{% apiref smithy="#OperationError" %}}) error type. `OperationError` provides contextual information about the service name and operation that is associated with an underlying error.
 This information can be useful for applications that perform batches of operations to one or more services, with a centralized error handling